-In a tough economic and geopolitical environment, we are reassured by the progress Evenlode companies are making, and in particular the free cash flow that the aggregate portfolio continues to generate, which helps support the dividend flow.
-The fund went ‘ex’ a second quarter dividend of 1.54p* on 1st September, in-line with the first quarter and +6.2% year-on-year.
+The fund went ‘ex’ a third quarter dividend of 1.54p* on 1st December, in-line with the first two quarters and +6.2% year-on-year.
 Over the medium term, I continue to view moderate real dividend growth as a realistic aspiration for the asset-light businesses on which Evenlode is focused.